Presentations of the New England Ski Museum

 Dr. E. John B. Allen, Board Historian

 E. John B. Allen, PhD in History, is the long time historian for the Ski Museum and author of From Skisport to Skiing: 100 Years of an American Sport 1840-1940 and The Culture and Sport of Skiing From Antiquity to World War II, both published by the University of Massachusetts Press.
-He has also written a history of American ski instruction and over 60 refereed articles published in international, national and local journals.
+He has also written a history of American ski instruction and over 70 refereed articles published in international, national and local journals.

 John Allen’s Programs

-“World Wide Military Skiing”
+- “World Wide Military Skiing”

-“Women on Skis”
+- “Women on Skis”

-“The Skiing World of Leni Riefenstahl”
+- “The Skiing World of Leni Riefenstahl”

-“Hannes Schneider: Skimeister to the World”
+- “Hannes Schneider: Skimeister to the World”

 Jeremy Davis, Board of Directors